awesomephant/al-studio-website/projects/we-are-all-artists.md

 layout: project
 title: We Are All Artists
 draft: false
-subtitle: Collaborative mural at Royal College of Art
+subtitle: Collaborative Mural at Royal College of Art
 date: 2022-08-22T20:50:55.904Z
 start_year: 2022
 end_year: 2022